Yondelis Prescribing Information

 Warnings and Precautions

 Assess neutrophil count prior to administration of each dose of Yondelis and periodically throughout the treatment cycle.
-Withhold Yondelis for neutrophil counts of less than 1,500 cells/microliter on the day of dosing.
-Permanently reduce the dose of Yondelis for life-threatening or prolonged, severe neutropenia in the preceding cycle [see Dosage and Administration (2.3)].
+Withhold or reduce dose of Yondelis based on severity of adverse reaction [see Dosage and Administration (2.3)].

 Assess LFTs prior to each administration of Yondelis and as clinically indicated based on underlying severity of pre-existing hepatic impairment.
 Manage elevated LFTs with treatment interruption, dose reduction, or permanent discontinuation based on severity and duration of LFT abnormality [see Dosage and Administration (2.3) and Use in Specific Populations (8.6)].

 Cardiomyopathy including cardiac failure, congestive heart failure, ejection fraction decreased, diastolic dysfunction, or right ventricular dysfunction can occur with Yondelis.
-In Trial 1, patients with a history of New York Heart Association Class II to IV heart failure or abnormal left ventricular ejection fraction (LVEF) at baseline were ineligible.
-In Trial 1, cardiomyopathy occurred in 23 patients (6%) receiving Yondelis and in four patients (2.3%) receiving dacarbazine.
+In Trial ET743-SAR-3007, a significant decrease in LVEF was defined as an absolute decrease of ≥15% or below the lower limit of normal with an absolute decrease of ≥5%.
+Patients with a history of New York Heart Association Class II to IV heart failure or abnormal left ventricular ejection fraction (LVEF) at baseline were ineligible.
+In Trial ET743-SAR-3007, cardiomyopathy occurred in 23 patients (6%) receiving Yondelis and in four patients (2.3%) receiving dacarbazine.
 Grade 3 or 4 cardiomyopathy occurred in 15 patients (4%) receiving Yondelis and 2 patients (1.2%) receiving dacarbazine; cardiomyopathy leading to death occurred in 1 patient (0.3%) receiving Yondelis and in none of the patients receiving dacarbazine.
 The median time to development of Grade 3 or 4 cardiomyopathy in patients receiving Yondelis was 5.3 months (range: 26 days to 15.3 months).

 Extravasation Resulting in Tissue Necrosis